val-l-hosler/Battleship-Web-Application/README.md

 # Battleship Web Application
 This is a project from CS 1520, Programming Languages for Web Applications.
 I created a two-player Battleship game with two 10x10 gameboards.

-Though the project description did not require extensive styling or responsivity, I tried to make the web application as neat and user-friendly as possible.
-However, it is not 100% responsive, as the web application only needed to be viewable on a desktop browser.
+Though the project description did not require extensive styling or responsivity, I tried to make the web application as neat and user-friendly as possible. **However, it is not 100% responsive, as the web application only needed to be viewable on a desktop browser**.

 ### :point_right: Visit the [following url](https://valeriehosler.com/Battleship/) to view a live demo.